Get started with server-side tagging¶

 With this, the basic setup to get data flowing from the website to the server container is complete.

-Next step is making sure to use consent signals in your server-side container.
-A recommended (optional) step is to have your container serve your Google scripts (gtm.js
+The next step is making sure to use consent signals in your server-side container.
+A recommended (optional) step is to have your container serve your Google scripts (gtm.js and gtag.js). .
+You can find more details about this in the next section.

 Serve scripts from your container (optional, recommended)¶

-To enable serving the Google Tag Manager script (gtm.js
+To enable serving the Google Tag Manager script (gtm.js) and dependent ones like the Google tag (gtag.js) from your domain, follow these steps:

 -